cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 {"foo": {"$eq": "bar"}}
 ```

-> Example of implicit operator applied to a subfield test, where the field `foo` in a matching document must a subfield `bar` with a value exactly equal to "baz":
+> Example of implicit operator applied to a subfield test, where the required field `foo` in a matching document must also have a subfield `bar` with a value exactly equal to "baz":

 ```json
 {"foo": {"bar": "baz"}}